 The best cutting workout plan for shedding fat and building muscle involves lifting weights at least 4 times a week and training with enough volume and intensity to encourage your body to adapt.
 You also need to be in a calorie deficit, losing no more than 1% of your bodyweight each week.

 Below, I will break down everything you need to know about cutting workout plans, why cardio should only be a small part of your training, and how your macronutrients play a big role in your diet success.
 I will also share with you my favorite 4-day cutting workout plan!

 Looking to add or maintain muscle and strength while cutting?
 On average, a new Fitbod user who trains 3 times a week for about 45 minutes will see a 34% strength increase after 3 months.
-Get 3 free workouts on Fitbod.
+Try Fitbod for free.

 What Is A Cutting Workout Plan?